• Skip to primary navigation

 Milk has a pH of 6.

 Stomach acid ( gastric juice ) contains small amounts of hydrochloric acid to help digest food and destroy harmful microorganisms.
-It has a pH of around 2 which means it is very acidic!
-The lining of the stomach is specially adapted so it isn’t damaged by the acid.
+It has a pH of around 2, which means it is very acidic!
+The lining of the stomach is specially adapted so the acid doesn’t damage it.

-Did you know you can test for acids using red cabbage indicator?
+Do you know you can test for acids using red cabbage indicator?
+This is a great home, school or science club investigation.

 Learn about the structure of acids on ThoughtCo.